Skip to content

 export AZURE_CLIENT_SECRET="XXXXXXX"

-If you try to execute Prowler with the --sp-env-auth flag and those variables are empty or not exported, the execution is going to fail.
-Follow the instructions in the Create Prowler Service Principal section to create a service principal.
+If you execute Prowler with the --sp-env-auth flag and these variables are not set or exported, execution will fail.

-Prowler for Azure needs two types of permission scopes to be set:
+Prowler for Azure requires two types of permission scopes:

 • Directory.Read.All